-How to Make the Most of Black Friday Australia 2021
+How to Make the Most of Black Friday Australia

 If you leave your run too late – you will get lost in the squillion dollars’ worth of advertising that hits the market in the days leading up to the event.
 If you only have a small or even a modest budget, then it’s paramount that you go hard and go early to reach your audience first – and make an impression.

-Get your brand to be part of their decision making early on.
+Get your brand to be part of their decision-making early on.

-The second most important point for small to medium retailers and business managers to know is compelling offers.
-You have to develop a sweet yet profitable online deal that you can promote.
+The second most important point for small to medium retailers and business managers is that you must have a compelling offer.

 The standard stuff just won’t cut it for this mega-sales event.